 Response:

-In the manuscript which got reviewed, this fraction mimicked the escape from the sediment.
-However, in response to the first critical comment of reviewer 3 (K. Wallmann) which also addresses this point, we made the following changes to OMEN-SED:
+In the reviewed version of OMEN-SED, this fraction mimicked the escape from the sediment.
+However, in response to the first critical comment of reviewer 3 (K. Wallmann) we made the following changes to OMEN-SED:

-When coupled to an ESM we have made γH2S (fraction of H2S that is oxidised) dependent on the bottom water oxygenation state.
+When coupled to an ESM the γH2S value (fraction of H2S that is oxidised) becomes dependent on the bottom water oxygenation state.
 That is, γH2S = 1.0 for oxic bottom waters and a user defined value γH2S <1.0 for anoxic bottom waters.
 For simplicity and as oxygen will eventually serve as the final TEA this is still implemented as aerobic sulfide oxidation.

 In addition, we introduce another parameter (γPyr) representing the fraction of sulfide that is precipitated as pyrite (i.e. 0.0 <= γPyr < 1 - γH2S) under anoxic bottom waters.
 The text, tables and equations (for SO4, H2S and alkalinity) are changed accordingly.
 The presented results have not been changed and we note that γPyr = 0.0 for all simulations.

-ould really just be an auxiliary parameter we use as a quick fix (- I
+Again, γPyr should really just be an auxiliary parameter we use as a quick fix (- I’d also call it gamma_FeS as pyrite formation can be direct or- more often-via FeS formation).
+You apply this in the sulfate reduction zone.
+You just multiply the SRR term in the H2S equation with (1-gamma_H2S) and also adapt the alkalinity term accordingly.
+We thus just assume that a user-defined fraction of the produced H2S precipitates as FeS(FeS2) in the sulfate reduction zone.
+If someone does not want to make any assumptions about FeS precipitation- fine they can set it to 0, if people feel they want to make assumptions, they can set it to whatever.
+You just make clear that we set it to 0 for all applications because we do not want to make any assumptions- and done!

+For a good quantitative overlook of why H2S trapping by FeS/FeS2 is important see Meyers, 2007.

+https://agupubs.onlinelibrary.wiley.com/doi/epdf/10.1029/2006PA001332

+Note: the conclusions about SO4 are bs, but the rest is extremely well done and informative!!!

 DH: Okay like this???
 I just discussed it briefly with Andy and he does not like the new parameter.
 He'll have a look over the weekend.
 Maybe we can just state that the model currently can't capture pyrite formation and let the non-oxidised H2S escape to the water-column!!??